 This suggests that one way to manage Type 2 diabetes (or possibly to prevent it) is through the use of probiotics.

 The term “probiotics” describes live microorganisms that provide a benefit to the host.

-These microorganisms can be found in both foods (e.g. yogurt, kefir, sauerkraut) and supplements (e.g. Pendulum Glucose Control; Pendulum Akkermansia, and GI Repair) that help increase the presence of certain bacteria in the gut microbiome.
+These microorganisms can be found in both foods (e.g. yogurt, kefir, sauerkraut) and supplements (e.g. Pendulum Glucose Control; Pendulum Akkermansia, and Butyricum) that help increase the presence of certain bacteria in the gut microbiome.

 Here’s a guide to help you understand what is known about probiotics in the management of Type 2 diabetes and gut health.